-Selecting the optimal shirt length depends primarily on if you plan to wear the shirt tucked in or untucked.
-Other factors such as how high you wear your pants, the size of the belly, and the required number of buttons on the front should also be considered.
+Selecting the optimal (shirt) back length depends primarily on if you plan to wear the shirt tucked-in or untucked.
+Other factors such as how high you wear your pants, the size of your belly, and the desired number of buttons on the front should also be considered.

 How long should should a tucked in shirt be?

 A tucked-in shirt should come to the bottom of the butt or slightly below.
 Generally speaking, the longer a shirt, the more securely it will tuck into the pants, and the straighter it will stay aligned at the front.

 If you plan to wear your shirt primarily untucked, you will likely want a slightly shorter back length.
 But take care not to go too short!
 This is a very common mistake.